MadsSRasmussen/blog/web-components/using-web-components.md

 # Wrestling Web Components to actually work

 Web Components are described on _mdn_ as _"...a suite of different technologies allowing you to create reusable custom elements"_.
-Our goal in this article is to wrap that _"suite of different technologies"_ in a single, simple to use, class - our very own _Javascript framework_!
+Our goal in this article is to wrap that _"suite of different technologies"_ in a single, simple to use, class - in the process creating yet another but our very own tiny _Javascript framework_!

 ### Problems with the suite as is